 When studying consumption choices, economists have often relied on the abstraction of a representative agent.
-Such an agent can indeed be shown to exist and to replicate the aggregate consumers' demand, but only under very strong (and actually quite unrealistic) assumptions (Alan P. Kirman 1992).
-There was also a justifiable reluctance to introduce heterogeneous preferences, as such a step might seem ad hoc when trying to explain different consumption behaviors.
-The rise of empirical studies based on microdata has opened new perspectives.
-The microeconomic importance of uninsurable risks is now recognized, and threatens the foundations of the representative agent hypothesis often used in macroeconomics.
-The continuing controversies surrounding the question of individual attitudes toward risk have motivated many empirical studies and observations; most of them find a bewildering diversity of individual preferences (Robert B. Barsky et al. 1997; Alma Cohen and Liran Einav 2002; Luigi Guiso and Monica Paiella 2008; Syngjoo Choi et al. 2007; Chiappori and Paiella 2007).
-Clearly, the identifiability of the heterogeneous distribution
+Such an agent can indeed be shown to exist and to replicate the aggregate consumers' demand under standard, but not necessarily convincing assumptions (Kirman (1992)).
+There was also a justifiable reluctance to introducing heterogeneous preferences, as such a step may seem ad hoc when trying to explain different consumption behaviors.
+The rise of empirical studies based on micro data has opened new perspectives.
+The micro-economic importance of uninsurable risks is now recognized, and threatens the foundations of the representative agent hypothesis often used in macroeconomics..
+The continuing controversies surrounding the question of individual attitudes towards risk has motivated many empirical studies and observations; most of them conclude to a bewildering diversity of individual preferences1